Documenting rare and recovering wildlife

 In 2016, our project followed up on a report from a hiker and captured remote camera photos of a wolverine in a new area of Okanogan-Wenatchee National Forest north of Lake Wenatchee.
 The area had previously been a gap in confirmed wolverine-occupied territory between known wolverine ranges near Leavenworth and the North Cascades above Lake Chelan.
 We also documented new wolverines just easy of Stevens Pass, and another wolf near Leavenworth.

-The annual cycle of monitoring is divided into two seasons: Spring-fall and Winter.
-We report on results at the end of each of these seasons.
-Albums of images from each monitoring season are available on our Flickr page.
+The annual cycle of monitoring is divided into two project sections: our annual remote camera field season and our Winter snowtracking season.
+We report on results at the end of each project season.
+Albums of images from each monitoring season are also available on our Flickr page.

-- 2016 spring-fall field season wildlife monitoring report (remote cameras)
+- 2016 spring-fall field season wildlife monitoring report (remote cameras, PDF)

 - 2015-2016 winter field season wildlife monitoring report (snowtracking)